Gelsey Bell

-Gelsey Bell is an American singer, songwriter, and actress, best known for her experimental music and her portrayal of Mary in the 2016 Broadway musical Natasha, Pierre, & the Great Comet of 1812.
+Gelsey Bell is an American singer, songwriter, and actress, best known for her experimental music, as well as her portrayal of Princess Mary in the 2016 Broadway musical Natasha, Pierre, & the Great Comet of 1812 and her performance in the original cast of Ghost Quartet.

 Early life and education

 Bell was raised in northern California.
 Her father is a philosopher and her mother is a musician.
 Bell's sister, Biba Bell, is a choreographer and dancer, and the sisters created a collaborative performance for the first time in 2016.

 Bell attended Lehigh University and received a BA with a double major in music and theatre and a minor in philosophy in 2004.
 She went on to New York University, graduating with a PhD in Performance Studies in 2015.
 Bell has several published performance studies pieces.

 Career

 Music

 Bell creates experimental music, and often breaks the fourth wall during live performances.
 She has written solo albums as well as operas, song cycles, and improvisational pieces.

 In 2007, Bell joined thingNY, a New York collective of experimental composer-performers.
 The group has created three concert-length operas: This Takes Place Close By, ADDDDDDDDD, and Time: A Complete Explanation in Three Parts.
 Bell was particularly praised for her performance in This Takes Place Close By; one critic called her "pure, translucent chorister's soprano" the "icing on the sonic cake.".
 In 2011, Bell co-founded the collective Varispeed, best known for durational performances of works by Robert Ashley and John Cage.

 In 2012, Bell wrote and premiered Scaling, a song cycle, as a part of the Vital Vox Festival.
 The piece involved many forms of unconventional piano-playing, such as Bell lying on top of the piano and singing while playing.
 Bell wanted to express a connection between physicality, lyrics, and the way the songs were presented.
 Great Weather for Media called Bell's work "fresh" and "on the edge of what's happening."

 Earlier in her career, Bell released a number of albums as a singer-songwriter, including Under a Piano (2005), February (2008), and In Place of Arms (2010).
 Most recently, she released Ciphony in collaboration with composer John King, which documented their work with Compagnie CNDC-Angers and Robert Swinston in restaging Merce Cunningham's EVENT.
 On Ciphony, Bell made use of not only her voice but vocoder and metallophone.